 There are three main museums that are of interest to first time visitors to Merida.
 Of course there are dozens of other options that range in art, small oddities to haciendas.
 See the above section on the main square for information on the Macay Museum.

 Gran Museo del Mundo Maya.
 This modern looking museum houses the current state of Mayans living in the modern world and also examines the Mayan past in the Yucatan Peninsula.
 Hours: open 8:00am-5:00pm Wednesday-Monday.
 Closed Tuesdays.
 Entrance price: 150 pesos for non Mexicans and 100 pesos for Mexicans.
+(If you are interested in Mayan culture also be sure to check out the Museo Maya in Cancun.
+This is another excellent museum about the Mayan culture).

 - Anthropology and History Museum.
 This museum has a lot of Mayan artifacts from around the area and peninsula.
 This is a well done two story museum with an impressive collection.
 Hours: open Tuesday-Sundays 8:00am-5:00pm.
 Closed Mondays.
 Entrance price: 55 pesos.